bugsnag/bugsnag-php/ARCHITECTURE.md

 Bugsnag tracks a series of actions manually dictated by the user to be sent to the Bugsnag notify endpoint along with an exception.
 These actions are stored as breadcrumb objects, and are stored in the recorder object in the `client`.
 The recorder acts like a circular array, storing up to 25 breadcrumb objects at a time before the oldest breadcrumbs get overwritten.
 This limit is imposed to ensure the size of the payload sent to Bugsnag does not exceed the API limits

 The breadcrumb data is attached to the `report` payload by the BreadcrumbData callback, which is initiated by the `client` object in its construction.

+When the `notify` function is called, manually or automatically, a breadcrumb is logged with details of the error or exception being sent.

 # Other Bugsnag PHP Framework Libraries
 This section covers the other available Bugsnag notifiers for PHP frameworks and how they are implemented and connected to the main Bugsnag-PHP libary and each other.